openeuler-mirror/docs/docs/en/docs/A-Ops/auto-service-deployment-manual.md

 │  │  │  example_playbooks.yml # Playbook example.
 │  │  │  example_vars.yml # Variable file example.
 │  │  │
-│  │  └─example # Role task example
+│  │  └─example # Role task example.
 │  │      ├─files # The directory of files required by the component.
 The files can be software packages or other files required for running the component.
 │  │      │      readme.md
 │  │      │
-│  │      ├─tasks # Task examples
+│  │      ├─tasks # Task examples.
 │  │      │      config_example.yml # Configuration example.
 │  │      │      install_example.yml # Installation example.
 │  │      │      main.yml # Task entry example.
 │  │      │      start_example.yml # Startup example.
 │  │      │
-│  │      └─templates # Template file
+│  │      └─templates # Template file.
 │  │              example.j2 # Template configuration example.
 │  │
 │  ├─inventory # The list of the hosts of the component.